sagc-bioinformatics/mgikit/README.md

 # Contact information

-For any help or inquiries, please contact: ziad.albkhetan@gmail.com
+For any help or inquiries, please contact: ziad.albkhetan@gmail.com or sagc@sahmri.com